Annual Heritage Celebrations

 - Come and support our Native students, staff, & faculty as we celebrate Native American Heritage Month and the significance of this important month with those who identify as Natives.

 - Join us for a moment of reflection and cultural awareness as we discuss faith, & spiritual celebrations among various cultures during the winter solstice.
 This discussion will highlight holidays & observances that begin at the end of our Fall Semester & continue through our Winter Break.

-All meetings are held in the Multicultural Center (unless otherwise noted) and lunch is provided.
-The Multicultural Center is located on the third floor, room 312 in the Memorial Union.
+All meetings are held in the Multicultural Student Center (unless otherwise noted) and lunch is provided.
+The Multicultural Student Center is located on the third floor, room 312 in the Memorial Union.
 No RSVP needed!
 See you there!

 This series has been funded with generous support from the Alton ’38 and Adelaide Hamm Campus Activity Fund.